openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

         if (ret != HDF_SUCCESS) {
             // Failed to add the device.
             HDF_LOGE("%s: add Dac controller failed! ret = %d", __func__, ret);
-            // Release the virtual space.
+            // Release the space for the virtual DAC device.
             OsalMemFree(virtual);
-            // Set the virtual pointer to null. virtual = NULL;
+            // Set this pointer to null.
+            virtual = NULL;
             return ret;
         }